 6. Sip the local flavors

-The craft beer scene continues to flourish here, and fall is the perfect time to sample the flavors.
+The craft beer scene continues to flourish in Minnesota, and fall is the perfect time to sample the flavors.
 Many breweries create special Oktoberfest, pumpkin and other seasonal varieties, available in taprooms and growlers to go.
 Visit the Land of 10,000 Drinks map to plan your fall "brewcation."

 7. Cheer for the home team

 The Vikings, Gophers and Minnesota United soccer team are among the local teams to root for this fall.
-Cheer for the Vikings at their new home, U.S. Bank Stadium.
+Cheer for the Vikings at the shiny U.S. Bank Stadium in Minneapolis or the United's new Allianz Field in St. Paul.
 Get there on the light rail, including the Green Line from St. Paul.

 8. Attend a harvest festival

 Pumpkin weigh-offs, scarecrow contests, craft fairs and "booyas" are some of the many ways Minnesota celebrates harvest season.
-Highlights include the Applefest & Catapult Contest at Carlos Creek Winery in Alexandria, SeptOberfest in Wabasha (pictured) and Stillwater Harvest Fest, complete with a giant pumpkin boat race.
+Highlights include the Applefest & Catapult Contest at Carlos Creek Winery in Alexandria, SeptOberfest in Wabasha and Stillwater Harvest Fest, complete with a giant pumpkin regatta.